-- "Section 3.
-Upon receipt of a report of suspected violation [CHEATING] of the principles of the Honor System, the Honor Council [MEMBER] shall take [CHOOSE ONE OF] the following course [COURSES] of action: - "a.
+- b.
+If the accused chooses not to withdraw voluntarily from The University of Texas Medical Branch at Galveston, a member of the Honor Council should then be notified of the accusation and the name of the accused." - (D) Deleting subdivisions a and b, Section 3, Article V and substituting therefor the following: - "Section 3.
+Upon receipt of a report of suspected violation of the principles of the Honor System, the Honor Council shall take the following course of action: - a.
 The Chairman of the Honor Council shall appoint a committee which shall be composed of not less than three (3) persons who are members of the Honor Council.
-The committee shall have as its functions: (1) investigation of the suspected violation of the principles of the Honor System, (2) aiding the accuser(s) in drafting the formal accusation which shall clearly delineate the suspected violation, and which shall be signed by the accuser(s), and (3) presentation of its findings at a formal meeting of the Honor Council [IF THERE BE SUFFICIENT EVIDENCE HE MAY REQUEST THAT THE RESPONSIBLE STUDENT PRESENT A WRITTEN SIGNED ACCUSATION WITHOUT FURTHER DELAY, AND SHALL FORWARD THIS ACCUSATION TO THE CHAIR-MAN OF THE HONOR COUNCIL TO BE PROCESS-ED AS INDICATED BELOW]. - "b.
+The committee shall have as its functions: (1) investigation of the suspected violation of the principles of the Honor System, (2) aiding the accuser(s) in drafting the formal accusation which shall clearly delineate the suspected violation, and which shall be signed by the accuser(s), and (3) presentation of its findings at a formal meeting of the Honor Council. - b.
 The Honor Council shall hold a preliminary hearing at which the accuser(s) and the accused shall be present.
 A written notice of the time and place of the hearing shall be sent by registered mail or delivered in person to the student reasonably in advance of the time of the preliminary hearing.
 The signed accusation shall be read by the Honor Council Chairman in the presence of the accused and accuser(s).
 At this time the Honor Council shall decide by majority vote of the total membership whether a formal hearing should be held.
 If the vote is in favor of a formal hearing, the accused will be given the opportunity of immediately and voluntarily leaving The University of Texas Medical Branch.
 If he chooses not to leave, a formal hearing must be held.
 If the vote of the Honor Council is against a formal hearing, the accused and accuser(s) shall be asked whether either or both would like to have a formal hearing.
 If either the accused or accuser(s) request a formal hearing, then a formal hearing shall be conducted by the Honor Council.
-If a formal hearing is decided upon, a date shall be determined by the Chairman of the Honor Council at this time, and the accused and accuser(s) will be so notified in person [HE MAY REQUEST THE HELP OF THE CHAIRMAN OF THE HONOR COUNCIL IN UN-COVERING FURTHER INFORMATION CONCERN-ING THE INCIDENT.
-IN THE PRELIMINARY INVESTIGATION TO DETERMINE IF THE EVIDENCE WARRANTS THE SUBMISSION OF A FORMAL ACCUSATION TO THE HONOR COUNCIL MEMBER RECEIVING THE REPORT IS STRICTLY CHARGED THAT NO ONE BUT HIMSELF AND THE CHAIRMAN OF THE HONOR COUNCIL SHALL LEARN THE NAME OF EITHER THE ACCUSED OR THE ACCUSER.
-THE ACCUSER IS FURTHER TO BE ADMONISHED TO SILENCE CONCERNING THE ISSUE.
-FOLLOWING THE PRELIMINARY INVES-TIGATION, THE HONOR COUNCIL MEMBER SHALL DISCUSS THE MATTER WITH THE ACCUSER AND IF EITHER PERSON CONSIDERS THAT THERE BE SUFFICIENT EVIDENCE TO WARRANT FURTHER INVESTIGATION, THEN THE ACCUSER SHALL PRESENT A WRITTEN SIGNED ACCUSATION OR REPORT TO BE PROCESSED AS INDICATED BELOW].
+If a formal hearing is decided upon, a date shall be determined by the Chairman of the Honor Council at this time, and the accused and accuser(s) will be so notified in person."